 The following deadlines are valid for the 2023 intake:

 15 May – Early bird payment deadline (€1000 discount)

-15 June – Deadline for the transfer of the tuition fees for Non-EU/EEA students in order to secure your place in the programme.
+15 June – Deadline for transferring the tuition fees for Non-EU/EEA students to secure your place in the programme.
 Please note that the UMD MSc programme is very popular and that we cannot guarantee your spot in the programme until you have transferred the tuition fees.

-1 July- Deadline for the transfer of the rest of the fees for non-EU/EEA student with visa application and other arrangements.
+1 July- Deadline for transferring the rest of the fees for non-EU/EEA students with visa application and other arrangements.

-1 August – Deadline for the transfer of the tuition fees for EU/EEA students (or applicants who do not require a visa application).
+1 August – Deadline for transferring the tuition fees for EU/EEA students (or applicants who do not require a visa application).

 At the moment, the only way to pay your fees to IHS is via bank transfer.
 All the information

 you need to make the transfer will be on the invoice.